 Stay Up to Date with R&D Legislation

 Strike stays current with shifting IRS regulations.
-If there’s one thing that’s constant in tax law, it’s change.
+If there’s one thing that’s constant in tax law, it’s change (see recent tax law changes from the TCJA here).
 The new corporate tax rates put into place after the PATH Act could affect whether a company makes a 280C election.
 We consider individual tax situations carefully and review your best case scenario so that you can maximize your R&D tax credits.